Wonders of Paris in 24 Hours | A Whirlwind One Day Itinerary

 7:00 am Breakfast – Blé Sucré

-Start your morning just east of the famous sites of Paris where you can enjoy a delicious Parisian breakfast at this local bakery that has wowed even the greatest of food critics and been featured in the likes of the New York Times and Conde Nast Traveler.
+Start your morning with a famous Parisan breakfast at a local bakery.
+If staying in Le Marais, Blé Sucré is a great option that has wowed food critics and been featured in the likes of the New York Times and Conde Nast Traveler.

-The powdered sugar from paille and a cup of coffee go well to start your day right.
+A pastry and a cup of coffee will start your morning off right.

 Aside from that, the famous French Macarons, a Tarte Citron, and various viennoiseries will make you feel like a true Parisien while eating on the terrace overlooking Square Trousseau.